Muhammad-296/Elect_Proj/README.md

 - LinkedIn: [muhammad-abdulhamid](https://www.linkedin.com/in/muhammad-abdulhamid/)
 - Email: muhammad.al.ajami.se@gmail.com

-If you use this project in research or a publication, please cite the repo and the relevant modules you used.
+If you use this tool in research, please cite the repository and the modules you used.

 ---